PeterSedik03/youtube-trending-analysis-Python/README.md

 1. Download and extract the dataset locally (CSV + category JSON files).
 2. Open `ProgettoPS944958.ipynb` in Jupyter.
-3. Update the dataset folder path in the notebook (the `cartella = ...` cell) to point to your local dataset directory.
+3. Update the dataset folder path in the notebook (the `folder = ...` cell) to point to your local dataset directory.
 4. Run all cells.

 ## Preprocessing note (Zstandard → CSV)